Improving your efficiency

 Optimised pallets and loads can help reduce transport costs and CO2 emissions by eliminating the shipping of empty space.
 Optimising your pallet boxes and packaging can also reduce costs by reducing the requirement for secondary packaging.

-Improvements in staff efficiency, safety and productivity are all realistic goals, alongside providing suitable protection for items during shipping.
+Improvements in staff efficiency, safety, and productivity are all realistic goals, alongside providing suitable protection for items during shipping.

-6 essential pallet optimisation tips
+Six essential pallet optimisation tips

 How do you optimise your pallet loads and packaging?